MacKinlay Kantor: Early life and education

-Kantor was born and grew up in Webster City, Iowa, the second child and only son in his family.
-He had a sister, Virginia.
+Kantor was born and grew up in Webster City, Iowa, with his older sister, Virginia.
 His mother, Effie (McKinlay) Kantor, worked as the editor of the Webster City Daily News during part of his childhood.
 His father, John Martin Kantor, was a native-born Swedish Jew descended from "a long line of rabbis, who posed as a Protestant clergyman".
 His mother was of English, Irish, Scottish, and Pennsylvania Dutch ancestry.
 (Later, MacKinlay Kantor wrote an unpublished novel called Half Jew.)

 Kantor's father had trouble keeping jobs and abandoned the family before Kantor was born.
 His mother returned to her parents in Webster City, Mr. and Mrs. Adam McKinlay, to live at their home with her children.

 As a child, the boy started using his middle name McKinlay as his given name.
 He changed its spelling, adding an "a", because he thought it sounded more Scottish, and chose to be called "Mack" or MacKinlay.
 He attended the local schools and described the Kendall Young Public Library as his "university".
 Kantor won a writing contest with his first story, "Purple".